repobee/repobee/docs/fundamentals.rst

 GitHub-specific terms.
 For a mapping to GitLab terms and concepts, please see the :ref:`gitlab` section.

-* *Platform*: Or *hosting platform*, refers to services such as GitHub and GitLab.
+* *Platform*: Or *hosting platform*, refers a service such as Github.
 * *Platform instance:* A specific instance of a hosting platform.
 For example, https://github.com is one instance, and an arbitrary GitLab Enterprise installation is another.
-* *Target organization*: The GitHub Organization_ related to the current course round.
+* *Target organization*: The organization (or with GitLab, group) related to the current course round.
 * *Assignment*: What you would expect; an assignment to be handed in.
 * *Template repository*: Or *template repo*, is a template from which student repositories are created for a given assignment.
 Each assignment has one